 Thank you, from my heart.

-Author of Our Environmental Handprints: Recover the Land, Reverse Global Warming, Reclaim the Future, published by Rowman and Littlefield, a leading traditional publisher of many bestsellers that produces both trade and academic books, and is one of America’s largest book distributors: National Book Network (NBN)
+Author of Our Environmental Handprints: Recover the Land, Reverse Global Warming, Reclaim the Future, published in hardcover by Rowman and Littlefield, a leading traditional publisher of many bestsellers that produces both trade and academic books, and one of America’s largest book distributors: National Book Network (NBN)

 * * *